deepak1992-SE/lineitem-automation-tool/README.md

    - **Currency Code**: Base currency for calculations
    - **Currency Exchange**: Enable to convert prices to target currency
    - **Target Currency**: Currency to convert prices to (when exchange is enabled)
+   - **Bidder Name**: Optional bidder name for auto-generation of naming conventions
    - **Bidder Code**: Optional bidder code to target specific demand partners (e.g., pubmatic, appnexus, rubicon)
    - **Real-time Preview**: See calculated line items and creatives with limit validation